JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 The [`subset`](@ref) function differs from the [`filter`](@ref) function in that it takes a data frame as its first argument, it operates on whole columns, and allows to pass more than one condition at a time.
-Each condition should be passed as a `Pair` consisting of source column and a function specifying the filtering
+Each condition should be passed as a `Pair` consisting of source column(s) and a function specifying the filtering
 condition:

 ```jldoctest dataframe